zend-server-plugins/Documentation/UIAPI.md

 #### Navigation

-- Navigation is the section that defines:
+- In many cases, a UI extension is created in order to add new pages to ZS UI system.
+In that case, the new page should have its representation in the main menu, along with  several other required options.
+"Navigation" section is the one responsible for that, and it defines:
     - The name, the icon and the location of the page in the main menu.
       The icon is defined with glyphicon name.
 Here is a [List of available glyphicons](http://glyphicons.com).
+      The "administration" key (3rd level) defines in which main menu section the page will appear.
+List of all the available sections can be found in ```<ZS installation folder>/gui/config/autoload/navigation.global.config.php```
     - The URL of the new page.
-      e.g. "/web-api-client" will be accessible through "http://localhost:10081/ZendServer/#!/web-api-client"
+      In case of an angular implementation, "/web-api-client" for instance, will be accessible through "http://localhost:10081/ZendServer/#!/web-api-client"
+      In case of a conservative ZF2 way, there's no need to define a URL, the controller and the action will define it automatically.
     - The controller name and the view template file.
-The name of the controller has to be the same as defined using angular's "app.controller" method.
+      The name of the controller has to be the same as defined in angular's "app.controller(<controller name>, <fn>)" method.
       The view template is a full URL to the template.
     - External resources - JS/CSS files.
-Those resources are loaded when the UI starts.
+The provided resources are loaded when the UI starts.
-      Please note(!) that before Zend Server v9.0.1, only JS files could be defined for external initial load, while the CSS files had to be included (using <link ...>) inside the HTML template.
+      Please keep in mind, that before Zend Server v9.0.1, only JS files could be provided, while CSS files had to be included (using <link ...>) inside the HTML template.

-- The "administration" key defines in which main menu section the page will appear.
-  Please check the list of all the available sections in ```<ZS installation folder>/gui/config/autoload/navigation.global.config.php```

 - Please note(!)
 Zend Server's UI is built on top of angularJs, therefore it's highly recommended to build new pages using angular methodologies.
-However, there's still an option to write extensions using the conservative way, where HTML code is generated from within PHP.
+However, there's still an option to write extensions using the conservative way (where HTML code is generated from within PHP).
 In that case, pay attention to the differences in the "navigation" section.
-Instead of "url", "angularController" and "templateUrl" keys, one should use "controller" and "action" keys, which will define the relevant ZF2 action/controller.
+Instead of "url", "angularController" and "templateUrl", the keys "controller" and "action" should be used.
+Those keys define the corresponding ZF2 action/controller.
+Both cases can be found in [Zend Server skeleton plugin](https://github.com/zend-server-plugins/Skeleton)

 ```
 'navigation' => array(